-Yes, in my experience, delta-8 THC gummies offer a potent and long-lasting euphoric high.
+Yes, in our experience, delta-8 THC gummies offer a potent and long-lasting euphoric high.
 In fact, it’s one of the most potent delta-8 products out there.
-A delta-8 edible high lasts anywhere between 3-6 hours.
+A potent delta-8 edible high lasts anywhere between 3-6 hours.

 Does delta-8 THC flower get you high?

 Yes.
 Delta-8 THC flower does get you high.
 A high from smoking delta-8 flower or preroll is shorter and less intense than delta-8 edibles.
 It’s a decent option for all users regardless of experience or tolerance.
 Vaping delta-8 flower, on the other hand, is slightly more intense and only suitable for more seasoned users.